CAR T cell: Production

 The first step in the production of CAR T-cells is the isolation of T cells from human blood.
 CAR T-cells may be manufactured either from the patient's own blood, known as an autologous treatment, or from the blood of a healthy donor, known as an allogeneic treatment.
 The manufacturing process is the same in both cases; only the choice of initial blood donor is different.

 First, leukocytes are isolated using a blood cell separator in a process known as leukocyte apheresis.
 Peripheral blood mononuclear cells (PBMCs) are then separated and collected.
 The products of leukocyte apheresis are then transferred to a cell-processing center.
 In the cell processing center, specific T cells are stimulated so that they will actively proliferate and expand to large numbers.
 To drive their expansion, T cells are typically treated with the cytokine interleukin 2 (IL-2) and anti-CD3 antibodies.
 Anti-CD3/CD28 antibodies are also used in some protocols.

 The expanded T cells are purified and then transduced with a gene encoding the engineered CAR via a retroviral vector, typically either an integrating gammaretrovirus (RV) or a lentiviral (LV) vector.
 These vectors are very safe in modern times due to a partial deletion of the U3 region.
 The new gene editing tool CRISPR/Cas9 has recently been used instead of retroviral vectors to integrate the CAR gene into specific sites in the genome.
+The efficiency of CAR T-cell production depends on whether open or automated closed systems are used and on the processing type, such as low-shear processing or intensive magnetic separation.

-The patient undergoes lymphodepletion chemotherapy prior to the introduction of the engineered CAR T-cells.
+The patient undergoes lymphodepletion chemotherapy prior to the introduction of the engineered CbAR T-cells.
 The depletion of the number of circulating leukocytes in the patient upregulates the number of cytokines that are produced and reduces competition for resources, which helps to promote the expansion of the engineered CAR T-cells.